Compressing Over-the-Counter Markets: The data

-Our analysis will be split in two main steps.
-First, in the next subsection, we analyze the original markets as obtained from the procedure.
-For each market, we compute the (i) dealer-customer network characteristics, (ii) excess statistics and (iii) efficiency of three compression approaches: bilateral, conservative and hybrid compression.
-We do not report results from non-conservative compression as an optimal solution always leads to zero residual excess (see Proposition \ref{prop:non-conservative-efficiency}).
-Bilateral compression is the result of a bilateral netting between all pairs of counterparties in the market.
-In the case of the conservative and hybrid compressions, the results are not trivial and require more sophisticated algorithmic approaches that ensure globally optimal solutions.
-We use a linear programming framework to design such solutions.\footnote{All algorithms used to solve these problems are described in the Appendix.} For each market $G$, we implement each compression algorithm and compute its efficiency (i.e, redundant excess) as a fraction of the total level of excess:
+For each market, we compute the (i) dealer-customer network characteristics, (ii) excess statistics and (iii) efficiency under each tolerance setting: bilateral, conservative and hybrid compression.\footnote{We do not report results from non-conservative compression as an optimal solution always leads to zero residual excess by virtue of Proposition \ref{prop:non-conservative-efficiency}.} Bilateral compression is the result of a bilateral netting between all pairs of counterparties in the market as detailed in Section \ref{sec:bil-compression}.
+In the case of the conservative and hybrid compressions, we design a linear programming framework tailored to the respective tolerance sets.\footnote{All algorithms used to solve these problems are described in Appendix~\ref{app-algorithms}.} For each market $G$, we implement each compression algorithm and compute its efficiency: the ratio of redundant excess over the total level of excess:

 \begin{itemize} \item Bilateral: $\rho_{b} = \frac{\Delta^b_{red}(G)}{\Delta(G)}$; \item Conservative : $\rho_{c} = \frac{\Delta^c_{red}(G)}{\Delta(G)}$; \item Hybrid : $\rho_{h} = \frac{\Delta^h_{red}(G)}{\Delta(G)}$. \end{itemize}